DebrajLogic/DebrajCodes/README.md

 - **Classes Attended**: The number of classes the student has already attended.
 - **Total Classes**: Total classes that have occurred so far.
 - **Attend Section**: This section calculates and displays how the attendance percentage changes as you attend more classes.
-- **Drop Section**: This section calculates and shows how the attendance percentage drops as you miss consecutive classes.
+- **Drop Section**: This section calculates and shows how many classes the student can leave and still maintain 75%.

 ## Usage